bigcommerce/catalyst/docs/environment-variables.md

 Auth.js, formerly NextAuth, uses this pseudo-random hex string to sign session JWTs.

 **Without the CLI**
 To generate, open the terminal and run the following command.
-Then, copy-paste the output into your environment variables file.
+Then copy-paste the output into your environment variables file.
 Learn more about how generation works under the hood in the [OpenSSL docs](https://www.openssl.org/docs/manmaster/man1/openssl-rand.html).

 ```shell copy
 openssl rand -hex 32